 - How would you split a monolithic application into an event-driven microservice?

-Environment & Infrastructure
+2. Environment & Infrastructure

+Node.js can be run on most operating systems, environments, and hosting platforms.
+It is crucial for any Node.js developer to have a deep understanding of this language, as it directs the way the application will be built and deployed.
 It is important to narrow this down before the interview to gear the questions toward the project’s specific requirements and not waste time on irrelevant questions.
-Below is a list of the most common types of platforms that run a node.js application:
+Below is a list of the most common types of platforms that run a Node.js application:

 - On-premise hosting: Base metal / Virtual Machine / Containers